Martin Luther King Jr. Day

 The holiday encourages discussions about the enduring challenges of racism and inequality.
 It prompts individuals and organizations to engage in volunteer service and community outreach, fostering a sense of unity and collective responsibility in addressing these issues.

-Ultimately, Martin Luther King Day is a cultural touchstone that celebrates the legacy of a great civil rights leader and inspires ongoing efforts to combat racism.
+Ultimately, Martin Luther King Jr. Day of Service is a cultural touchstone that celebrates the legacy of a great civil rights leader and inspires ongoing efforts to combat racism.
 It reinforces the values of equality, justice, and nonviolent activism, contributing to the broader movement for racial equality and social justice.